Vermont Artist Warren Kimble

 A Visit to the Kimble House Studio in Brandon

 Housed in a brick building situated by a waterfall in the picturesque town of Brandon, Vermont, is the studio of Warren Kimble, a man commonly billed as “America’s best-loved contemporary folk artist.”
 Step inside and you are transported to a whimsical world where pigs take flight, red barns perch on brightly colored patchwork farms, and everything is as American as apple pie.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+Ask us about Warren Kimble Art or share your Vermont artist comments.
+To feature your Vermont Artwork, contact us.

 Born in New Jersey and educated at Syracuse University, Warren Kimble began his career as an art instructor and eventually joined the art department of Castleton State College in Castleton, Vermont.
 Painting was always his passion and in 1983 he left Castleton to paint full time.
 The combination of his distinctive style, rustic color usage, and optimistic subject matter won him critical acclaim and a broad fan base.
 Today his licensing contracts bring in over $100 million yearly, and have made him one of the country’s most successful artists.